 Welcome to my digital poetry portfolio.

 Below are photo links to previous work and highlights of ongoing experiments.
-The majority of work here was previously posted in my blog, but check out the first image below to navigate to some of my publications.
+The majority of work here was previously posted in my blog, but check out the first image below to navigate to publications found in magazines and reviews.

 Most of my writing hinges on writing and image working in tandem.
 At times, my eye carries the poem down to the letter, where positioning creates isomorphic action, other times, the poem forms solely as a result of its environment and medium (such as you can find in my blog).
 Ultimately, I strive for musicality and lyricism no matter the medium or environment.